While I lay dreaming

-- In Mean Girls, after the female population of the school has descended in to madness over the Burn Book, Regina stands at the top of the stairs and admires her handiwork as people run past and debris flies through the shot.
+- In Mean Girls, after the female population of the school has descended into madness over the Burn Book, Regina George stands at the top of the stairs and admires her handiwork as people run past and debris flies through the shot.

-- It's small and easy to miss, but in Meet the Robinsons, Lizzy can be seen smiling evilly as she watches the chaos that ensues when Lewis' invention malfunctions.
+- It's small and easy to miss, but in Meet the Robinsons, Lizzy can be seen smiling evilly as she watches the chaos that ensues when Lewis's invention malfunctions.

 - In Fish Story, a comet is on a direct collision course with earth.
 The full effect is somewhere from Societal Collapse to Total Extinction on a planetary scale.
 The streets are abandoned, people having fled to higher ground.
 On the other hand, there's a record store that isn't going to open itself, and so the proprietor goes about business as usual, insistent that everything will be fine.
 He's right.